openhab/openhab-docs/developers/buildsystem.md

 ### External dependency

-In most cases they should be referenced in the project POM with scope `provided`:
+In most cases they should be referenced in the project POM with scope `compile`:

 ```xml
   <dependencies>